 Mount Aloysius College's full-time tuition covers from twelve (12) to nineteen (19) credit hours per semester.
 Students must be considered "financially cleared" by the Business Office each semester by the due date for admittance to classes and residence halls.
-Financial clearance means financial arrangements are complete and the balance of a student's tuition invoice is paid in full, covered with financial aid, a certified education loan, or enrollment in a payment plan and the first payment are complete, or other satisfactory payment arrangement.
+Financial clearance means financial arrangements are complete and the balance of a student's tuition invoice is paid in full, covered with financial aid, a certified education loan, or enrollment in a payment plan with the first payment is complete, or other satisfactory payment arrangement.
 The late payment fee can be avoided by making the required payment or completing financial arrangements by the stated due date.
 Previously incurred financial obligations must be paid in full before a student may register for another semester.
 Additional costs which a student incurs after the beginning of the semester are due and payable within thirty (30) days of posting to the student's account.
 Students have 24/7 access to their online Tuition Invoice.
-Students with outstanding financial obligations will not be permitted to receive grades, transcripts, or participate in graduation.
+Students with outstanding financial obligations will not be permitted to register for additional classes, receive grades, and may not receive transcripts.